About Penny Reeve

 Between 2001 and 2006 Penny and her family lived in Nepal, where they supported the work of an international non-government health and development organisation.
 This was the location and inspiration behind the book, Himalayan Adventures.

-Penny now lives with her husband and three children in western Sydney, where she is currently juggling the fun of busy family life with study for her Masters in Creative Writing and Literature (Deakin University) and several writing projects on the go!
-She also writes as Penny Jaye.
+Penny now lives with her husband and three children in western Sydney.
+She has recently completed her Master of Arts in writing and literature in Creative Writing and Literature (Deakin University) and enjoys juggling a busy family life with several writing projects on the go!
+She also writes as Penny Jaye and Ella Shine.

 Penny is a member of the Australian Society of Authors, SCBWI and Omega Writers.